“Eating vegetarian meal can be so interestingly delicious!”

 For me, I prohibited myself from ‘killing’ lives, means meatless diets for the day.
 It became my another day of vegetarian cooking.

-It’s never easy for my hubby to go without meat in his diet.
-As he insists to join me eating vegetarian every Lunar 1st and 15th of the month as well as these auspicious day of Buddish’s occasions, I have to trick his taste bud with some mock meat, and have it cooked in a way mimicking the taste of the ‘real stuff’ as close as possible.
+It’s not difficult to trick our taste bud with some mock meat, and have it cooked in a way mimicking the taste of the ‘real stuff’ as close as possible.
 In fact, it’s very convenient to eat vegetarian dishes and taste or look like the real meat, nowadays, as there are so many artificial/ mock meat and seafood for vegetarian diets sold commercially out there in the market.
 In Singapore, not only vegetarian shops are selling these raw/ uncooked mock meat and seafood, even supermarkets are selling them, too.
 Mock meat and mock seafood are mainly made of flour, soy and/ or gluten.
 Some of these mock meat/ seafood items are made to look and taste almost the same as the real meat.

 Do you think it looks and tastes like real fish fillet slices?
 Yes, not just its appearance, even the texture is close to the real fish!
 I liked the taste of the seaweed coated as its ‘fish’ skin.
 I think the purpose of making the mock meat so interestingly is to encourage more vegan, and they are trying to make it a way that eating vegetarian has no difference from eating real meat, yet it is generally healthier and lighter to take mock meat than the real ones.

 This mock fish fillet was originally in whole large piece, and I cut it into slices only when I decided to cook with this recipe.
 This dish stands up well on any occasion, regardless vegetarian or non.
 It takes only 15 minutes to get it ready and serve!